 - Drop the card quickly and directly onto the top of the reader.

-If for example the card support both HID iClass and HID Prox.
-Dropping the card quickly will (depending on the reader) result in two beeps and reading of both card numbers.
+If, for example, the card supports both HID iClass and HID Prox, dropping the card quickly will (depending on the reader) result in two beeps and both card numbers being read.
 Presenting the card slowly will return only the HID Prox card number (as it has a better reading range).

 Present one card at a time